Welcome to the Excellence in Mentorship Series! This is a new monthly series focusing on:

 This session will provide a framework for considering the different working styles and preferences of yourself and your research members.
 The session includes communication tips to help clarify these working styles and tips on how to build community within the research group.

-Session 2: Culturally Responsive Mentorship
+Session 2: Trainee Centered Mentorship

 Session 3: Aligning Expectations and Providing Actionable Feedback